awei0426/using-github-to-teach-web-design-development/using-github-to-teach-web-design-development--slides.md

 * Nearly impossible to lose work.
 * Design ideas are shared through assignment submissions.
 * No need to take detailed notes.
+* Free web site available to potential schools/employers at `<username>.github.io`.

 ^
 * Just about everything can be retrieved with GitHub.
 * Every learner can see how their peers created their work, and learn from it.
 * In-class work is documented in a live coding situation, step-by-step.
+* Indicates that the learner knows GitHub.

 ---